MaggieMei/porting-guide-for-EMW3162/README.md

 Please refer to the [source code](https://developer.mbed.org/users/Maggie17/code/emw3162-driver/file/fb6251306b21/EMW3162Interface.cpp) for details.

 ###2.2 EMW3162.cpp / EMW3162.h
 These two files mainly implement all the detail functions for the above APIs using the parser interface from ATParser module.
-It is the most key part in the porting process as details implementation of different WIFI module are quite different, thus nearly all the code need be rewrite.
+It is the most key part in the porting process as details implementation of different WIFI module are quite different, thus nearly all the code need be rewritten.

 We can get all the AT commands for EMW3162 [here](http://www.mxchip.com/download/getFiles/578eed8d253ad.pdf).

 For details, please refer to the [source code](https://developer.mbed.org/users/Maggie17/code/emw3162-driver/file/fb6251306b21/emw3162/EMW3162.cpp).

 ###2.3 ATParser.cpp / ATParser.h
-In EMW 3162, format of data to be sent is a bit different from ESP8266 (<CR> need be added to the end in EMW 3162 while ESP 8266 needn’t).
+In EMW3162, format of data to be sent is a bit different from ESP8266 (<CR> need be added to the end in EMW 3162 while ESP 8266 needn’t).
 We add the following code to “ATParser::vsend” function after all the data have been sent out.
 ```
 /* Finish with <CR> */
 char s[] = "\x0d";